jenniferlu717/KrakenTools/README.md

 3. PAIRED INPUT/OUTPUT

     Users that ran Kraken using paired reads should input both read files into extract_kraken_reads.py as follows:

     `extract_kraken_reads.py -k myfile.kraken -s1 read1.fq -s2 reads2.fq`

+    By default, extracted paired reads will be output concatenated with 'N'.
+    However, users have the option to specify a different delimiter using the `--delimiter` or `-d` option:

+    `extract_kraken_reads.py -k myfile.kraken -s1 read1.fq -s2 reads2.fq -d X`

+    Users may also get non-concatenated reads by specifying a second output file.
+If a 2nd output file is provided, any delimiter will be ignored and the individual pairs will be preserved in two separate files:

+    `extract_kraken_reads.py -k myfile.kraken ... -o reads_S1.fa -o2 reads_s2.fa`

 4. `--include-parents`/`--include-children` flags